pak-app/dummy-dns-conf/README.md

-# dummy-dns-conf
+# DNS Manger

-Dummy DNS is a DNS manager CLI tool
+Dummy DNS is a DNS manager CLI tool for Linux.